braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 * [Generate a safari push certificate following these "Registering with Apple" instructions][3]
 * In the Braze dashboard, on the **Settings** page (where your API keys are located), select your Web app.
 Click **Configure Safari Push** and follow the instructions, uploading the push certificate you just generated.
-* When you call ```appboy.initialize``` supply the optional `safariWebsitePushId` configuration option with the website push ID you used when generating your Safari push certificate.
-For example ```appboy.initialize('YOUR-API-KEY', {safariWebsitePushId: 'web.com.example.domain'})```
+* When you call `braze.initialize` supply the optional `safariWebsitePushId` configuration option with the website push ID you used when generating your Safari push certificate.
+For example `braze.initialize('YOUR-API-KEY', {safariWebsitePushId: 'web.com.example.domain'})`

 ## Common issues

 **I followed the integration instructions but I'm still not receiving any push notifications.**

 - Not all browsers can receive push messages.
-Please ensure that ```appboy.isPushSupported()``` returns true in the browser.
+Please ensure that `braze.isPushSupported()` returns true in the browser.
 - Note that if a user has denied a site push access, they won't be prompted for permission again unless they remove the denied status from their browser preferences.
 - Note that web push notifications require that your site be https.

 ## Soft push prompts

 It's often a good idea for sites to implement a "soft" push prompt where you "prime" the user and make your case for sending them push notifications before requesting push permission.
 This is useful because the browser throttles how often you may prompt the user directly, and if the user denies permission you can never ask them again.
 This can be done simply through Braze's [triggered in-app messages]({{site.baseurl}}/developer_guide/platform_integration_guides/web/in_app_messaging/#in-app-messaging) for a seamless user experience.
-Instead of calling `appboy.registerAppboyPushMessages()` directly as described above, instead:
+Instead of calling `braze.requestPushPermission()` directly as described above, instead:

 1. Create a "Prime for Push" in-app messaging campaign on the Braze dashboard.
   - Make it a **Modal** in-app message.
 Give it whatever text and styling you wish to present to the user ("Can we stay in touch?")